Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 ## ⚡ Quick Troubleshooting Flowchart (Read This First)

 **Game will not launch / crashes immediately?**
 → Check EAC is **disabled**

 → Verify game files in Steam to ensure Harmony is there.

 → Update GPU drivers

 **Stuck on “Building Environment…” or crafting queue frozen?**
 → Press F1

 → Endless red errors?

 → You removed or added mods mid-save

 → Start a new world

 **Game frozen, or the Console is a waterfall of Red Errors?**
 → Mods exist in `AppData\Roaming\7DaysToDie\Mods`

 → Remove ALL mods from that folder

 **Multiplayer not working?**
-→ Crossplay must be **disabled**
+→ Crossplay should be **disabled**

 → Server + clients must match mods exactly

 **Random crashes after playing for a while?**
 → Too high graphics

 → Too large RWG map

 → Insufficient RAM

 → Reduce settings and map size

 If none of the above applies:

 → **Send logs**